davidleach724/TakeHomeChallenge/README.md

 ![Screen Shot 2021-11-12 at 09 58 11](https://user-images.githubusercontent.com/81774070/141505533-cc5ddfd7-77ac-4865-a625-853ca17a527c.png)
 ![Screen Shot 2021-11-12 at 09 58 50](https://user-images.githubusercontent.com/81774070/141505547-7c110c66-ec60-4d64-b612-751492853b19.png)

+### Instructions for Running and Viewing

+1. Clone this repo to your local computer
+`git clone git@github.com:davidleach724/TakeHomeChallenge.git`
+2. Install NPM packages
+`npm install`
+3. Run the app from your terminal
+`npm start`
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ### Wins
 - Creating a news application with a unique approach